allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

   - Preload the module script in `<modulepreload>`.

 - Unexpected resolution
-  - See the '**Resolution precedence**' part above, and check if there is another specifier key which takes higher precedence than the specifier key you thought.
+  - See the '**[Resolution precedence]**' part above, and check if there is another specifier key that takes higher precedence than the specifier key you thought.

 ---